 Three body paragraphs

-Usually, you’ll have three body paragraphs, each dedicated to one argument or claim related to your thesis statement.
-There can be more body paragraphs, of course, but make sure to consult your tutor on this question.
+You usually have three main body paragraphs, each dedicated to one argument or claim that supports the thesis.
+There can be more if the task and word count allow, but consult your tutor before writing more than five main sections.

 Read our comprehensive 12-step guide on essay writing to learn more about this part: How to Write an Essay.